Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 Math Wallet and Gluon are close to our solution

-We think that we could bring a better user experience, security and performance (thanks to a highly scalable/higher txs layer 2 based on substraTEE):
+We think that we could bring a better user experience, security and performance, thanks to a highly scalable layer 2 based on substraTEE:

 - Math Wallet is based on MPC that require heavier computation ressources.
 They also envision smartcard with screen.
 Despite a comparable level of security, it is more expensive, cumbersome to use, less flexible and more complex to deploy than our solution.